Vastargazing/vastargazing/README.md

 # 🚀 ML Platform Engineer | Building AI Infrastructure That Actually Works

-### What's up! 👋 I'm on a mission to build production ML platforms that developers love
+### Whaaaat's up! 👋 I'm on a mission to build production ML platforms that developers love

 **The journey:** Started as a backend dev, fell in love with AI systems, realized my true calling is **building the infrastructure** that makes AI work at scale.
 Not just making models work once—making them work reliably for thousands of users, every single day.